 Why the Tom Brady and Patriots focus?
-I wish it were because they would have been in tomorrow’s game.
+I wish it were because they would have been in an upcoming game.
 Instead, it turns out that the proprietor of the store, Julie Jenkins, hails from Boston.
 I had a fun talk with her.
 She is very warm and welcoming, and I’d love to come back to see what she brings in next.

 The shop also had an artist painting and visible from the window, Nick Brown, a very talented guy.
 What I saw looked quite a bit like our eastern foothills, but I didn’t get a chance to talk much as my younger relatives were ready to continue our walk through downtown Los Gatos.

-Next time you are out for fun on North Santa Cruz Avenue in LG, take a few minutes and stop by JCO’s Place.
+Next time you are out for fun in downtown LG, take a few minutes and stop by JCO’s Place.
 I think you will enjoy it!